Lramseyer/vaporview/README.md

 ![](https://github.com/Lramseyer/vaporview/blob/main/readme_assets/overview.png?raw=true)

-# Features

-## Waveform Viewer
+# Waveform Viewer Features

-Natively supports VCD, FST, and GHW waveform dump formats
+Natively supports VCD, FST, and GHW waveform dump formats.
 Also supports FSDB files where external libraries are present.

 VaporView opens the waveform dump files in an interactive viewer, where you can:
 - Add, remove, and rearrange signals